DNP Degree – Doctor of Nursing Practice Programs

 What is a DNP?

 DNPs are advanced practice nurses who have completed extensive coursework and clinical training beyond the traditional nursing program.
 They are prepared to provide the highest level of patient care and often specialize in primary care, women’s health, or neonatal intensive care.
-In addition to direct patient care, DNPs play an essential role in research and education.
+In addition to direct patient care, DNPs are essential in research and education.
 For example, they may develop and implement new protocols or train other nurses on best practices.

 DNP and PhD: What’s the Difference?